 Understand the Codes of Ethics and Conduct for Healthcare Quality Professionals

-NAHQ’s mission is to prepare a coordinated, competent workforce to lead and advance healthcare quality across the continuum of care.
+NAHQ’s mission is to set the industry standard for quality & safety and help individuals and organizations achieve it.
 NAHQ is the only organization dedicated to advancing healthcare quality competencies, defining the standards of excellence for the profession.
 To that end, it is of paramount importance healthcare quality professionals adhere to exemplary conduct and ethics standards.

 Whether you’re just entering the healthcare quality profession or thinking about earning the Certified Professional in Healthcare Quality®, now is the time to familiarize yourself with the code of ethics and the code of conduct for the profession.